pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

         74681	G	T	0.95	-1.457	0.333	1.19E-5	63	0.239
          …	…	…	…	…	…	…	…	…

-    An example of isoQTLs file is as follows:
+    An example of isoform-level eQTLs file is as follows:

     .. code::